Reducing Crime Through Environmental Design

 Aaron Chalfin

-Associate Professor and Graduate Chair of Criminology
+Associate Professor of Criminology at the University of Pennsylvania

 Reducing Crime Through Environmental Design: Evidence from a Randomized Experiment of Street Lighting in New York City